SergheiMihailov/software-design-vu/docs/assignment2.md

 - the 30-seconds video showing the execution of your system (you can embed the video directly in your md file on GitHub).

 ### Strategy
 To make sure our implementation is consistent with the presented uml diagrams, we iteratively implemented the features, classes and quality requirements.
+By using the agile development method our team could track open tasks through the scrumboard available on the github platform.

 ### Key Solution
+To keep us from reinventing the wheel, our implementation tries to use as many external libraries as possible.
+For example, our dynamic text highlighting feature is implemented using an external syntaxhighlighting library.

 ### location of the main Java class
+_src/main/java/Main.java_

 ### Location of the Jar file